 Do you feel in charge?

-A column caught my eye.
-A writer explained how the current state of the world is not the result of a conspiracy, but of an escallation of a series of bad things that no longer can be turned around.
+An article caught my eye.
+A writer explained how the current state of the world is not the result of a conspiracy, but of an escalation of a series of bad things that no longer can be turned around.
 The growing gap between poor and rich, the ratrace where houseprices soar, energy gets more expensive and salaries stay behind.
 Happiness seems harder to earn then ever before.
 If you believe that your happiness solely depends on these external factors, you’ll have a hard time no matter what happens.

 The wisdom of Bane